-Teachers will be allowed flexible planning time to work collaboratively on planning instruction.
-Teachers meet by grade level weekly to review and plan together.
+Teachers will be provided with collaborative planning time to work collaboratively on instructional lesson plans.
+Teachers meet by grade level two times a week to review and plan together on ELA and Math.
 Furthermore, teachers are allotted daily planning in order to reflect on our lesson plans and make modifications as needed.